powwater/vendor_dashboard/README.md

 # Powwater Vendor Dashboard

 A web application for POW vendors to manage their business operations with POW.
-This app allows vendors to manage and monitor POW customers, riders, orders, etc.
+This app allows vendors to manage and monitor their POW customers, riders, orders, etc.

 [Live App](https://vendor.powwater.org/)